Bedrock-OSS/bedrock-wiki/docs/animation-controllers/entity-commands.md

 ## Triggering Events

 There are loads of ways to trigger events in Minecraft.
-Lets look at two specific examples:
+As stated earlier, you can use animation controllers to trigger events.
+Additionally, let's look at two specific examples:

 ### Interact Component: